xyproto/cxx/README.md

 Make modern C++ easier to deal with.

-Ever had a single `main.cpp` file and just wanting to compile it, without any hassle? `cxx` may fit your use case, provided you have all required libraries installed.
+Have you ever had a single `main.cpp` file that you just want to compile, without any hassle? `cxx` may fit your use case, provided you have all required libraries installed.

+Using `cxx` is simple:

 * `cxx` builds a project
 * `cxx fmt` formats the source code